CraftAcademy/workshop/walkthroughs/step6.md

 The time has come for us to add a database and to start defining our objects.
 At this point our application will start to grow more complex.

 We will:
-1. Introduce a new testing framework to test our objects - RSpec
+1. Introduce a new testing framework to test our objects - `RSpec`
-2. Introduce a database - PostgreSQL
+2. Introduce a database - `PostgreSQL`
-3. Introduce a Object Relation Mapping library - DataMapper
+3. Introduce a Object Relation Mapping library - `DataMapper`

-Add the following gems to your `Gemlile`
+Add the following gems to your `Gemfile`

 ```ruby
 # Gemfile